The Russia Investigations: Rod Rosenstein On The Razor's Edge

 ....has been asked to review these documents on an expedited basis.
 I believe he will move quickly on this (and hopefully other things which he is looking at).
 In the end I can always declassify if it proves necessary.
 Speed is very important to me - and everyone!— Donald J. Trump (@realDonaldTrump) September 21, 2018

 Trump also told Hannity that he is aware that foreign partners of the United States are leery about unredacted intelligence documents being released.
-There have already been indications about how badly the release of these secrets has affected the spy business, but they haven't proven to be serious enough impediments in the past and there's probably no reason that would change now.
+There have already been indications about how badly the release of these secrets has affected the spy business, but they haven't proven to be serious enough impediments in the past and there is probably no reason that would change now.

-For now, even though warnings by the leaders of the FBI and other national security officials usually don't move the needle with the political players in this drama, the top Democrat on the Senate intelligence committee found some rare words of approval for Trump on Friday following his comments about the role of the Justice Department's IG.
+For now, even though warnings by the leaders of the FBI and other national security officials usually don't move the needle with the political players in this drama, the top Democrat on the Senate intelligence committee found some rare words of approval for Trump on Friday after his comments about the role of the Justice Department's IG.

-"This is is why the president should be relying on the advice of intelligence and law enforcement professionals, not cable news hosts," said Virginia's Sen. Mark Warner.
+"This is is why the president should be relying on the advice of intelligence and law enforcement professionals, not cable news hosts," said Virginia Sen. Mark Warner.

 What is this all about?
 There's no way to know how the material Trump wants to release might change the politics of the Russia imbroglio without knowing what specifically is in those documents.
 We have gone over a few possibilities — but the bottom line remains the same: